jesushrek/Gimmick-Controller-101/readme.md

-# Gimmick controls for a cheap chinese "Gaming mouse"
+# Gimmick controls for a cheap chinese "Gaming mouse" (Fantech ThorX9 but should work on all Fantech mouse)

 ## Description: